pearigee/pearigon/README.md

 # Pearigon
 > Minimal UI.
 Hotkey Driven.
 Hackable.

-** This project is work in progress!
-Expect a bit of turbulence! **
+**This project is a work in progress!
+Expect a bit of turbulence!**

 ## Features